-In 2021, non built-up roads accounted for two-fifths of the total number of casualties (44%: 2,237 out of 5,103).
-However, because speeds are higher on non built-up roads than elsewhere (the definition is roads with a speed limit of more than 40mph), they accounted for almost three quarters of those killed (69%: 97 out of 140) and for just under half of the total number of seriously injured (46%: 747 out of 1,615).
+In 2022, non built-up roads accounted for two-fifths of the total number of casualties (44%: 2,455 out of 5,621).
+However, because speeds are higher on non built-up roads than elsewhere (the definition is roads with a speed limit of more than 40mph), they accounted for almost three quarters of those killed (74%: 128 out of 173) and for just under half of the total number of seriously injured (46%: 823 out of 1,776).

-Compared with 2011, the fall in the total number of casualties has been 56% for non built-up roads and 63% for those elsewhere.
-The difference in the numbers killed on built-up roads is higher than those on non built-up ones (down by 20% for non built-up roads compared with a reduction of 32% elsewhere).
+Compared with 2012, the fall in the total number of casualties has been 53% for non built-up roads and 58% for those elsewhere.
+The numbers killed on built-up roads has fallen by 32% whereas those on non built-up ones have risen by 16%.
 Over the years, some traffic will have been transferred away from built-up roads by the opening of city and town bypasses, and by the construction of non built-up roads with higher average traffic volumes.
 Therefore, these figures do not provide an accurate measure of the comparative change in the road safety performance of built-up and non built-up roads.